tenderScript/tenderScript.github.io/_posts/2017-05-08-professionalsuite.markdown

 **Initial Wireframes & Sketches**

 This project was first started behind the scenes while one of our <a href="/sports-hub/">other products</a> was in development.
-VNN's Professional suite was indented to be a supporting product that allowed easier creation of content.
-Our schools primary source of content revolved around vnn's event model, which were we started the first phases of planning
+VNN's Professional suite was intended to be a supporting product allowing for easier content creation.
+Our schools main source of content came from games and tournaments.
+All of these events revolved around VNN's event model, which were we started our first phases of planning.
 <br>
 <br>